 {% endwith %}

-{% with %}Tags with{% include %}When combining labels, it can unleash powerful modular capabilities.
-When we need to introduce a common template fragment (such as sidebars, header navigation, etc.), but also hope that this fragment can dynamically display different content based on the context of the current page,withit comes in handy.
-Throughwith, we can pass specific variables to the templates that are included, and these variables are only valid in the included template fragments.
+{% with %}tags with{% include %}When combined, tags can bring out powerful modular capabilities.
+When we need to introduce a common template fragment (such as a sidebar, header navigation, etc.), but also want this fragment to dynamically display different content based on the context of the current page,withIt comes in handy.
+ThroughwithWe can pass specific variables to the template that is being introduced, and these variables are only valid in the template fragments that are introduced.

 For example, we have a general header filepartial/header.htmlIt contains a title.
-When introduced on different pages, we hope that the title is different:
+When it is introduced on different pages, we hope that its title will be different:

 {# 在基础模板或页面模板中引入header #}